absoul345/daily-news-test/README.md

 ### Running the Backend

-To run the backend, execute the following commands:
+To run backend, execute the following commands:

 For production